Pakistan bombs militant hideouts in tribal area after Taliban attacks

 Sparking speculation that a military operation was imminent, Prime Minister Nawaz Sharif cancelled his trip to the World Economic Forum in Davos on Sunday following a Taliban attack on an army convoy in which 20 soldiers were killed.

-Sharif has been under pressure from the United States and hawks within the Pakistani army to take tougher military action against Taliban militants who regularly launch attacks against security forces from their hideouts high up in the mountains.
+Sharif has been under pressure from the United States and hawks within the Pakistani army to take tougher military action against Taliban militants.

-The Pakistani Taliban, who are aligned with the Afghan Taliban and have links to al Qaeda, are fighting to topple the central government in Islamabad and impose strict Islamic rule in the nuclear-armed South Asian nation.
+The Pakistani Taliban are fighting to topple the central government in Islamabad and impose strict Islamic rule in the nuclear armed South Asian nation.

 The death of Taliban chief Hakimullah Mehsud in a November drone strike has further enraged the Taliban, with its new leader, Mullah Fazlullah, vowing to step up his campaign.

-"We strongly condemn this cowardly act which they (Pakistan's army) carried out under cover of darkness, targeting sleeping people," said Pakistan Taliban spokesman Shahidullah Shahid.
+"We strongly condemn this cowardly act which they (Pakistan army) carried out under cover of darkness, targeting sleeping people," said Pakistan Taliban spokesman Shahidullah Shahid.

 "If you people target innocent people in their homes, we will target you in your homes in Islamabad too."

-Military officials said fighter jets were targeting only militant positions North Waziristan, a lawless mountainous region where many militants are based, but locals said there were numerous civilian casualties.
+Military officials said fighter jets were targeting only militant positions North Waziristan, a lawless mountainous region where many al Qaeda-linked militants are based, but locals said there were numerous civilian casualties.

 Villagers described scenes of panic as fighter jets and helicopter gunships pounded the Mir Ali area, sending villagers fleeing from their homes into the cold to hide.